USPTO Examiner AU BAC H - Art Unit 2898

 Office Action Patterns

-On average, applications examined by AU, BAC H receive 1.29 office actions before reaching final disposition.
-This places the examiner in the 24% percentile for office actions issued.
-This examiner issues significantly fewer office actions than most examiners.
+On average, applications examined by AU, BAC H receive 1.59 office actions before reaching final disposition.
+This places the examiner in the 30% percentile for office actions issued.
+This examiner issues fewer office actions than average, which may indicate efficient prosecution or a more lenient examination style.

 Prosecution Timeline